Crossing the Gulf of Mexico with Confidence

+Crossing the Gulf of Mexico in a 39 ft Kadey Krogen Trawler can be a wild ride or a piece of cake.
 Making any open water crossing can be a daunting experience…But WITH EXPERIENCE it can be another beautiful day on the water.
+Crossing the Gulf of Mexico with Confidence is easy when you Ask Captain Chris.
 When we are young children our parents and teachers encourage us to practice, practice, practice, honing our skills.
 That same advice will take you to the next level of cruising with confidence.

-Captain Chris Yacht Services is invited to help make the crossing of the Big Bend from Panama City, FL to the Tampa Bay area.
+Captains Chris and Alyse are invited to help make the crossing of the Big Bend from Panama City, FL to the Tampa Bay area.
 The owner of this 39 foot Kadey Krogen has done the trip before but still has a bit of trepidation.
-This overnight non-stop run gives him more experience in continuous open water cruising.
-Having seasoned Captains aboard gives him peace of mind.
-Weather windows are short due to a number of c-c-cold fronts ripping across the country and this window is no exception.
-If we are lucky it will stay open a little while longer.
+It’s been a while and he knows what he doesn’t know.
+Having seasoned Captains aboard offers peace of mind.
+This overnight non-stop run will give him more experience in continuous open water cruising.

 Casting off at first light, the winds are calm but a light drizzle begins our 200+ mile crossing.
 A cargo ship is also leaving port so we give her a wide berth while the pilot boat retrieves the pilot from the ship.
 We head out 30 miles to clear the shoals of Cape San Blas then change course, steering directly for Egmont Channel Sea Buoy and the entrance to Tampa Bay.
 This open water crossing is different than running north and south on the Atlantic coast because there is NO ONE out here in the Gulf.